 The mission included meetings with representatives from 11 governmental institutions as well as from United Nations agencies and a workshop jointly organised by UN-SPIDER, the Ministry of Food and Disaster Management and the Comprehensive Disaster Management Programme.
-It was attended by over 60 representatives from various Government and United Nations agencies to discuss cross-cutting issues related to the use of geographic and space-based information for disaster risk reduction and emergency response.
+It was attended by over 60 representatives from various Government and United Nations agencies to discuss cross-cutting issues related to the use of geographic and for disaster risk reduction and emergency response.

 - The disaster risk management structure is well established in Bangladesh and it covers all phases of the disaster cycle;

 - Many governmental institutions possess an excellent capacity to use space technology, among them the Bangladesh Metrological Department, the Space Research and Remote Sensing Organization, the Centre for Environmental and Geographic Information Services, the Survey of Bangladesh, the Flood Forecasting and Warning Centre and the Institute of Water Modeling);

 - has been already been used in the prediction of cyclones;

 - Key decision makers are well aware of the potential of space-based information;

 - There is a deficiency in the coordination among government institutions in the area of disaster-risk reduction.